B. J. McLeod Motorsports: Car No. 78 history

 In 2018, the team returned once again with multiple drivers behind the wheel.
 Ryan Ellis, McLeod, Ray Black Jr., Tommy Joe Martins, Blake Jones, Scott Heckert, and Jairo Avila Jr. shared the car.
 Vinnie Miller took over the No. 78 car for the remainder of the 2018 season and a full schedule in 2019 and 2020, although he was replaced at Mid-Ohio with Scott Heckert.

 In 2021, Jesse Little would drive the No. 78 car for the majority of the season while Ellis, Andy Lally, Mason Massey, Stefan Parsons, Akinori Ogata, and Sheldon Creed shared the ride.

 In 2022, Josh Williams would drive the No. 78 full-time.
 After Indy Road Course Williams left the team and he was replaced by multiple drivers such as Mills, Heckert, Brandon Brown, Parsons, McLeod, and Garrett Smithley.

-In 2023, B.J.
-McLeod Motorsports announced that Anthony Alfredo would join the team as the full-time driver in the No. 78 Chevrolet.
+In 2023, BJMM announced that Anthony Alfredo would join the team as the full-time driver in the No. 78 Chevrolet.
+Alfredo finished the season 24th in the points standings.
+On November 15, BJMM parted ways with Alfredo.

+In 2024, although the team started the season with three top-20s through the first four races of the season, including two top-15s, BJMM announced early in the season that the team would scale back to a part-time schedule.
+The team sold its owns points to the No. 07 for SS-Green Light Racing and didn't attempt any races for the rest of the season.

-Car No. 78 Results
+Car No. 78 results

 Car No. 90 history

 In 2015, McLeod fielded a part-time team in partner with King Autosport, sharing the owner points of the 90/92 team.
 In 2016, Todd Peck returned to the No. 90 team at the Richmond spring race.